gsl12/Tiny-M/usermods/shoulder_screw_mod/README.md

 Print the replacement parts in the STL directory here.

 #### MISUMI M3 THREADED SHOULDERS
-  * 6x M5x30 Shoulder Screws, Misumi [SMSB5-30](https://us.misumi-ec.com/vona2/detail/110300249140/?ProductCode=SMSB5-30)
+  * 6x 5mmx30 Shoulder Screws M3 Threads, Misumi [SMSB5-30](https://us.misumi-ec.com/vona2/detail/110300249140/?ProductCode=SMSB5-30)
-  * 4x M5x20 Shoulder Screws, Misumi [SMSB5-20](https://us.misumi-ec.com/vona2/detail/110300249140/?ProductCode=SMSB5-20)
+  * 4x 5mmx20 Shoulder Screws M3 Threads, Misumi [SMSB5-20](https://us.misumi-ec.com/vona2/detail/110300249140/?ProductCode=SMSB5-20)
   * 4x M3-M5 308 Type Thread Adapters, AliExpress [M3-M5 308](https://www.aliexpress.com/item/32817733610.html)

 Print the replacement parts, except the M4 versions in the STL directory here.
 Install the thread adapters on the 4 M5x30 shoulder screws and secure with Loc-Tite.
 These may then be threaded into the tapped M5 hole on the end of the 2020 vertical corner extrusions.

 #### MCMASTER M4 THREADED SHOULDERS
-  * 4x M5x30 Shoulder Screws, 9mm long threads for corners, McMaster [92981A055](https://www.mcmaster.com/92981A055/)
+  * 4x 5mmx30 Shoulder Screws, 9mm long M4 threads for corners, McMaster [92981A055](https://www.mcmaster.com/92981A055/)
-  * 2x M5x30 Shoulder Screws 5mm long threads for AB idlers, McMaster [90278A376](https://www.mcmaster.com/90278A376/)
+  * 2x 5mmx30 Shoulder Screws 5mm long M4 threads for AB idlers, McMaster [90278A376](https://www.mcmaster.com/90278A376/)
-  * 4x M5x20 Shoulder Screws, 9mm long threads for XY Joins, McMaster [92981A042](https://www.mcmaster.com/92981A042/)
+  * 4x 5mmx20 Shoulder Screws, 9mm long M4 threads for XY Joins, McMaster [92981A042](https://www.mcmaster.com/92981A042/)
   * 1x M4 Helicoil kit, AliExpress [M4x0.7](https://www.aliexpress.com/item/4001157165014.html)

 Print the replacement parts (the M4 versions) in the STL directory here.
 Install M4 helicoils in the 4 corner 2020 extrusions.

 #### EU Folks using 20x20 B-type groove 6 and M4 THREADED SHOULDERS
-  * 4x M5x30 Shoulder Screws, 9mm long threads for corners, NEED SOURCE
+  * 4x 5mmx30 Shoulder Screws, 9mm long M4 threads for corners, NEED SOURCE
-  * 2x M5x30 Shoulder Screws 5mm long threads for AB idlers, NEED SOURCE
+  * 2x 5mmx30 Shoulder Screws 5mm long M4 threads for AB idlers, NEED SOURCE
-  * 4x M5x20 Shoulder Screws, 9mm long threads for XY Joins NEED SOURCE
+  * 4x 5mmx20 Shoulder Screws, 9mm long M4 threads for XY Joins NEED SOURCE
   * 4x M4-M6 308 Type Thread Adapters, AliExpress [M4-M6 308](https://www.aliexpress.com/item/32817733610.html)

 Print the replacement parts, except the M4 versions in the STL directory here.
 Install the thread adapters on the 4 M5x30 shoulder screws and secure with Loc-Tite.
 These may then be threaded into the tapped M6 hole on the end of the 2020 B-type groove 6 vertical corner extrusions.